robi12issv/Proiect_TESTARE_AUTOMATA/README.md

     And I submit the request again
     Then I should see the products in that range

-    #price_page -- price_steps
-  Scenario: Introducing higher price first                                First, the upper price limit will be entered, followed by pressing the "Apply Price Filter" button.
-Then, the lower price limit will be entered, and the "Apply Price Filter" button will be pressed again.
+    First, the lower price limit will be entered, followed by pressing the "Apply Price Filter" button.
+Then, the upper price limit will be entered, and the "Apply Price Filter" button will be pressed again.

+ # Scenario: Introducing higher price first
+            price_page -- price_steps
     Given I am on the product page
     When I type the superior price
     And I submit the request